HeapsIO/heaps-doc/DomKit.md

 margin-right : 0
 margin : 10 20 5 0
 ```
-Margins around the object (these are FlowProperties.padding values)
+Margins around the object (these are FlowProperties.padding values).

 ```
 align : left